wing5wong/artisan-whs-static/source/_courses/DVC0.md

 **Content:**

 2D and 3D freehand sketching skills.
-Instrumental drawing techniques including orthographic projection and pictorial drawing.
+Instrumental drawing techniques including orthographic projection and paraline drawing.
 Application of design processes and use of colour.
 Students will also have the opportunity to use CAD and 3D printing.

 **Assessment:**